 One of our bins contains some of our small lightweight backpacking equipment, including: a portable water filter, hand-held HAM Radio, emergency lighting (some battery, some hand crank), such as flashlights, small lanterns and headlamps, a one burner stove that uses white gas+ gas canisters, lots of paracord, and one of my favorite purchases; Fishbone Knotless Gear Ties.

 At this point you may be thinking that you don’t have room to do something like this.
 But it doesn’t have to take up much space at all.
-I cleared out a 2-foot section of my clothes closet (and donated the clothes) and stacked everything in that one spot.
+For a few years we lived in an apartment, so I cleared out a 2-foot section of my clothes closet (and donated the clothes) then stacked everything in that one spot.
 I started with four Water Bricks (which are stackable and extra durable), then stacked my bins on top of the bricks, largest to smallest.
-These are still a work-in-progress for me at the moment, so I haven’t attached labels on the outside – just post-it notes for now.
+You’ll notice in the photo that I had post-its notes on each one denoting what was is inside.
+Now all my tubs have printed labels taped to them.

 Some of my bins are more for handy storage, than for evacuation.
-But I’ll grab whatever I can, in the time allotted.
+But I would grab whatever I could in the time allotted.
 You never know what you might need while away from your home!